github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

   2. Can run queries on private repositories
 3. The controller repo exists but you do not have write access
 4. The controller repo doesn’t exist
-5. The “config field” for the controller repo is not set
+5. The "config field" for the controller repo is not set

 ### Query History
 1. Query history is loaded when vscode starts
 - Handles when action workflow was cancelled while vscode was closed
 - Starts monitoring variant analyses
-  - When variant analysis state is “pending”
+  - When variant analysis state is "pending"
-  - When variant analysis state is “in_progress”
+  - When variant analysis state is "in_progress"
-  - When variant analysis state is “succeded”
+  - When variant analysis state is "succeded"
     - All results are downloaded
     - Not all results are downloaded
-  - When variant analysis state is “failed”
+  - When variant analysis state is "failed"
     - Stops monitoring
 2. Can open query history item
 - Manually by clicking on them
 - Automatically when vscode starts (if they were open when vscode was last used)
 3. Can delete a query history item
 - Item is removed from list in UI
-- Files on dist are deleted (can get to files using “open query directory”)
+- Files on dist are deleted (can get to files using "open query directory")
 4. Can sort query history items
 - By name
 - By query date